aggads/FoodDog/README.md

  - [Michel](https://github.com/MDE86)
  - [Silvia](https://github.com/Bosi3)

- The team is managed by a project manager [Samy](https://github.com/aggads)
+ The team is managed by project manager [Samy](https://github.com/aggads)

 ### Instruction
 ---

-#### Ux
+#### UX

-- The blog respect scrupulously the original graphic chart
+- The blog scrupulously respects the original graphic chart.

 #### Others

- - The blog need to pass a minimum of 80% LightHouse
+ - The blog needs to pass a minimum of 80% on the LightHouse test;
- - We need to retrieve data from a server to update article through ajax requests
+ - We need to retrieve data from a server to update articles through ajax requests;
- - The blog is totaly responsive
+ - The blog is totaly responsive;
- - We use kanban to manage the project betwen the members
+ - We use a kanban to manage the project betwen the members;
- - We need to implement a hamburger menu in the single page
+ - We need to implement a hamburger menu on the single page;
- - We need to develop a mobile version
+ - We need to develop a mobile version from scratch;

 #### Build/Work with

-* Html/css
+* HTML/CSS
-* JavaScript/ Ajax
+* JavaScript/ AJAX
 * UX
 * Mockup (Adobe XD)
 * Kanban